AgateTravel WeLiveToServe

 Sunset time (1st-30th): 18: 14 - 17: 32

 The daylight duration ranges from 13 hours at the beginning of September to 12 hours at the end.
-Therefore, if you visit Mount Fuji in late September, your itinerary may be a bit rushed.
+Therefore, if you visit Mount Fuji in late September, you may need to conclude your day earlier.

 There are an average of 7 sunny days, and the average sunshine time per day is about 7 hours.

-However, if you’re planning a summit climb for your 2026 trip to Mount Fuji, September is the time worth a visit.
-As it is close to the end of the climbing season this month, climbers decrease significantly, contributing to smooth reservations of accommodations.
+However, if you’re planning a summit climb for your 2026 Mount Fuji trip, it is worth a visit in early September.
+As it draws to the end of the climbing season this month, climbers decrease significantly, contributing to easier reservations of accommodations.
 However, you need to keep a close eye to the weather conditions on Mount Fuji and avoid ascending in the day with heavy rain or strong winds.

 What to Pack for Mount Fuji Trip in September?